 About Sawyer Baird

-When I’m not traveling, I’m in Charleston with my two cats, Hemmy and Z… mornings at Babas, wandering Petit Merci for new things, cheeseburgers at Little Jack’s, the occasional Circe’s Grotto sandwich enjoyed on the beach, or a nightcap at The Dewberry.
+When I’m not traveling, I’m in Charleston with my cats, Hemmy and Z. Slow mornings at Babas, wandering Petit Merci, cheeseburgers at Little Jack’s, a Circe’s Grotto sandwich on the beach, or a cozy nightcap at The Dewberry…

 I’ve always been drawn to the in between.
 The moments where something has shifted… a new city, a new season, even a new version of yourself, but the outside world hasn’t quite caught up yet.
 That space has always felt familiar to me, and it’s where my creative work naturally lives.
 My background is in photography, creative direction, curation, and brand storytelling, but at the heart of it all is a simple instinct: I notice when something feels off.
 A space that no longer reflects the person living in it.
 A brand that’s outgrown the way it shows up.
 A creative who knows they’re evolving but hasn’t yet found the language for it.